KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-gateways.md

 ./komodo-cli -ac_name=HELLOWORLD sendrawtransaction insert_hex_data
 ```

 Once this transaction is successfully confirmed, the gateway will credit tokens to our indicated pubkey.
-These tokens are now usable as regular TokenCC tokens.
+These tokens are now usable as regular Token CC tokens.

 ::: warning Note
 For the claim to process successfully, the deposit and bind transaction must be confirmed first.
 This requires either 101 confirmations, or if the chain has dPoW, 1 notarization.